Course Content

 101: The Basics of Website Troubleshooting

-Overview Troubleshooting doesn’t begin when something breaks—it begins with early detection.
+Overview: Troubleshooting doesn’t begin when something breaks—it begins with early detection.
 This lesson teaches how to proactively monitor WordPress health using built-in tools, external services, and recurring audits.
 The goal is to catch issues before they escalate into downtime, performance degradation, or security incidents.

-Why Proactive Troubleshooting Matters Reactive fixes are costly.
+Reactive fixes are costly.
 They interrupt workflows, damage SEO, and erode user trust.
 Proactive troubleshooting reduces emergencies by surfacing weak points early—whether it’s a failing scheduled task, a slow-loading page, or a brute force attack in progress.

 Step 1: Use WordPress Site Health